CumulusNetworks/docs/content/version/cumulus-linux-25esr/Monitoring-and-Troubleshooting/Monitoring-Interfaces-and-Transceivers-Using-ethtool.md

 | \-t \<tag name\> | Saves statistics with `<tag name>`.                                                 |
 | \-v              | Prints `cl-netstat` version and exits.                                              |

-## Monitoring Switch Port SFP/QSFP Hardware Information Using ethtool</span>
+## Monitoring Switch Port SFP/QSFP Hardware Information Using ethtool

 To see hardware capabilities and measurement information on the SFP or QSFP module installed in a particular port, use the `ethtool -m`